wpietri/mlc-flask-shell/README.md

 3. Make sure everything works by doing `flask --app webapp.main --debug run` and going in a browser to the given URL.
    You should see a very boring home page.
 If you click on "researcher app", you should find a basic working Hello World app.
+4. Run the test suite with `pytest` and ensure 3 green, passing results.

 For the interview, please use your favorite development tools.
 If they allow for virtual pairing, please set that up, as we can jump in and help.
 But if not, don't sweat it; you can just share your screen.